 ON THIS PAGE: You will find some basic information about this type of tumor and the parts of the body they may affect.
-This is the first page of Cancer.Net’s Guide to Adrenal Gland Tumor.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+This is the first page of Cancer.Net’s Guide to Adrenal Gland Tumors.
+Use the menu to see other pages.
+Think of that menu as a roadmap to this entire guide.

 About the adrenal glands

 Each person has 2 adrenal glands.
 One is on top of each kidney.
 The body has 2 kidneys.
 The adrenal glands are small, yellowish in color, and normally weigh about 10 grams.
 These glands are important to the body’s endocrine system.
 The endocrine system is made up of tissues and organs that produce hormones.
 Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.

 Each adrenal gland has 2 main parts that function separately:

 Adrenal cortex.
 The outer part of the adrenal gland is called the cortex.
 The adrenal cortex makes 3 main hormones: cortisol, aldosterone, and dehydroepiandrosterone (DHEA).
 These hormones carefully control metabolism, blood pressure, and body features, such as hair growth and body shape.